tarsisexistence/redux-pending-effects/lib/README.md

 `configurePendingEffects` accepts a single configuration object parameter, with the following options:

-- `promise: boolean` (default `false`) - enable/disable tracking of asynchronous effects that you pass as promise to the payload.
+- `promise: boolean` (default `false`) - enable/disable tracking of asynchronous effects that you pass a promise to the payload.
-Yes, if option enabled, you can pass promise to the payload, that is the way `redux-promise-middleware` does.
+Yes, if the option enabled, you can pass promise to the payload, that is the way `redux-promise-middleware` does.
 For details, you can go to read the documentation of [redux-promise-middleware](https://github.com/pburtchaell/redux-promise-middleware) about how this works.
 - `toolkit: boolean` (default `false`) - enable/disable tracking of asynchronous effects produced by [redux-toolkit](https://github.com/reduxjs/redux-toolkit)